-Table 18-9 Role Request Approval Notification: Replacement Tags
+Table 18-10 Compliance Task: Replacement Tags

-Tag Description \$initiatorFullName\$ The full name of the initiator. \$requestSubmissionTime\$ The time at which the request was submitted. \$requestTitle\$ The display name of the provisioning request definition. \$requestId The ID of the role request. \$recipientFullName\$ The full name of the recipient.
+Tag Description \$initiatorFullName\$ The full name of the initiator. \$requestTitle\$ The display name of the attestation request.

 18.4.2 Editing E-mail Templates

 You can change the content or format of the supplied e-mail templates.
 For information about creating e-mail templates, see "Configuring E-Mail Notification" in the Novell Identity Manager Administration Guide.